 The academic year has two regular terms (Semester 1 and 2) and one non-regular term (Summer).
 Each regular term normally has 13-14 weeks for scheduled classes.
 After the day of each semester teaching ends, there is a short period of Revision Days, followed by an examination period.
 Please visit the website of Academic Secretariat to download the Academic Calendar under the item, “For PolyU Students”.

 Academic Secretariat publishes a Student Handbook to give you an overview of the academic aspects of your undergraduate studies.The Chinese and English version of Student Handbook can be found at here.
-For the special needs of non-local students in PolyU, Mainland and International Student Services Office also publishes a Non-local Student Handbook for you.
+For the special needs of non-local students in PolyU, Mainland and International Student Services Centre also publishes a Non-local Student Handbook for you.
 This handbook is specially prepared for you to help you get the most out of your stay at PolyU and in Hong Kong.
 We hope that you will make the best use of the opportunities and facilities available to you and wish you every success in your studies at the University, and a fruitful, enjoyable and memorable campus life.
 You can download our Handbook at here.

 Academic integrity is a fundamental value that all students are expected to uphold.
 At PolyU, various resources are available to provide a fair and honest learning environment which encourages you to maintain high academic standards.
 You must observe and uphold the highest standards of academic integrity and honesty in all the work you do throughout your program of study.
 For more information, please refer to Academic Integrity page.